Skip to Content

 • What are Expanding Equity’s rules regarding confidentiality?
 Am I required to share data?
 Will other people or organizations be able to see our data?

-While we highly encourage participation in the annual survey, organizations are not required to share any detailed data (e.g., DEI strategies, talent pipeline analyses) with the W.K.
+While we highly encourage participation in the annual survey, organizations are not required to share any detailed data (e.g., HR strategies, talent pipeline analyses) with the W.K.
 Kellogg Foundation or other participants.
 Many of our offerings involve interactions with participants from other organizations.
 Therefore, what you share on discussion boards and verbally share in live meetings will be known by other participants.
 All members of the Expanding Equity network agree to a set of terms and conditions and community standards that outline expected behaviors, confidentiality, etc. If your organization has concerns regarding privacy that would prohibit your participation, please reach out to us.
 We have several solutions for these types of matters that we offer and deploy on a case-by-case basis.

 Last update: January 2024